-The Beartooth Mountain range extends from southwestern MT into northern WY and is a broadly arcuate mountain range reaching ~30 km at its widest.
-At its base, the Mill Creek-Stillwater Fault Zone separates the northern foothills of the Beartooth Mountains from the Great Plains (Fig. 1; Bevan, 1923; Montgomery and Lytwyn, 1984) with ~1800 m relief between the Plains (~1800 m asl) and the highest elevations in the mountain range (>3600 m asl).
+The Beartooth Mountains extend from southwestern MT into northern WY and are a broadly arcuate mountain range reaching $\sim 30 \, \text{km}$ at their widest.
+At their base, the Mill Creek-Stillwater Fault Zone separates the northern foothills of the Beartooth Mountains from the Great Plains (Fig. 1; Bevan, 1923; Montgomery and Lytwyn, 1984) with \sim 1800 m relief between the plains (~1800 m a.s.l.) and the highest elevations in the mountain range (> 3600 m a.s.l.).
 High plateaus have been dissected by fluvial and glacial erosion.
-Numerous circues and northward-oriented glacial valleys are present within the Beartooths, whereas the Absaroka Range to the south exhibits more south- and eastward-oriented glacial valleys.
+Numerous cirques and northward-oriented glacial valleys are present within the Beartooths, whereas the Absaroka Range to the south exhibits more southward- and eastward-oriented glacial valleys.
 The eastern portion of the mountain range is predominantly Archean quartz-rich granitic gneisses and migmatites with inclusions of metasedimentary and metaigneous rocks (Van Gosen et al., 2000).
-Coarse-crystalline pegmatitic dikes are common throughout the region (Bevan, 1923).
+Coarse crystalline pegmatitic dikes are common throughout the region (Bevan, 1923).

-Glacial landforms in the mountain range record multiple phases of glaciation, including the Bull Lake (Marine Isotope Stage (MIS) 6), and Pinedale (MIS 2) glaciations.
+Glacial landforms in the mountain range record multiple phases of glaciation, including the Bull Lake (Marine Isotope Stage, MIS, 6) and Pinedale (MIS 2) glaciations.
 Bull Lake glaciation within the northeast sector of the Beartooths is recorded as remnant outwash terraces of higher elevation to those of the younger Pinedale terraces (Ballard, 1976).
 Morainal evidence, however, is sparse for Bull Lake glacier limits and is suggestive of similar, or lesser, glacial extents to Pinedale advances (Licciardi and Pierce, 2018).
 During the last glaciation, high-elevation ice flowed southward to the Yellowstone Plateau where it coalesced with similar glaciers from the surrounding mountains forming the Yellowstone ice cap, which acted as an ice divide at the LGM (Licciardi and Pierce, 2018, 2008).
-Numerous, long (>20 km) glacial valleys are present along the periphery of the Greater Yellowstone Glacial System

-80 (GYGS), including those of the northern Beartooths.
+Numerous long (> 20 km) glacial valleys are present along the periphery of the Greater Yellowstone Glacial System (GYGS), including those of the northern Beartooths.
 Glacial deposits including erratics, moraines, and outwash terraces are common within these valleys and provide abundant geologic evidence of past glacial activity from the LGM and deglaciation.
 Higher in the valleys, proximal to cirque headwalls, additional glacial evidence is preserved as sharp-crested moraines, rock glaciers, and protalus lobes (Davis, 1988; Graf, 1971).
 Most features are mapped within 1-2 km from cirque headwalls and may represent multiple phases of glaciation (Davis, 1988).
-Based on geomorphologic characteristics, Graf (1971) identified such features in the Beartooths as two periods of late-Holocene
+Based on geomorphologic characteristics, Graf (1971) identified such features in the Beartooths as two periods of late Holocene glaciation.
+However, geochronological data are limited by relative-age methods and their associated uncertainties (Davis, 1988).